 You may have a POD for no more than one week (7 days) twice a year.
 Please contact our office at least 24 hours in advance to let us know when the pod will be dropped off and when it will be removed.

 All changes to the exterior, including the installation of any fence, must be submitted to the Architectural Review Committee (ARC) for approval.
 There are different requirements depending on the neighborhood you live in.
-For specific requirements, see the Standards & Restrictions and your neighborhood’s Supplemental Declarations under Governing Documents.
+For specific requirements, see the Standards and Restrictions and your neighborhood’s Supplemental Declarations under Governing Documents.
 No chain link or vinyl fencing is allowed in Hampton Cove.
 Find a fence modification form under the Forms & Documents section.
-You may submit the form, along with a plan drawn on a plat, to our office for approval.
+You may submit the form, along

 All fences in Hampton Cove must be painted or stained.
 Unless you are painting your fence the same color as your trim, you must submit your color choice to the HCOA office for approval.
 The preferred paint color for fences is Sand Castle by Sherwin Williams.
 Residents can get a discount at Sherwin Williams or Benjamin Moore.
 The first 25 residents who paint their fence Sand Castle can get a refund for up to $100.